October special – $35 off Jeep tour reservations with code candy35w – expires 10/31/23 Reserve your Jeep today and save!

 We provide car seats and booster seats for small children and infants or guests can bring their own.
 Our car seats are forward facing so infants should be over 35lbs, able to sit up and hold their head up on their own.

-No. The Denali Highway is a state maintain public highway and all US road laws apply.
+No. The Denali Highway is a state-maintained public highway and all US road laws apply.

 As much as this pains us to say this, we do not allow animals to join us on tour.
 EXCEPTION: Service Dogs